gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ### Scores for images while the quad is on patrol and the target is not visible
 ```
+number of validation samples intersection over the union evaulated on 270
+average intersection over union for background is 0.9868389698527823
+average intersection over union for other people is 0.7295714908650386
+average intersection over union for the hero is 0.0
+number true positives: 0, number false positives: 55, number false negatives: 0
 ```

 ### patrol_with_targ: